 Wolf Trail is well-maintained with plenty of signage.

 Parking: Parking is available at P13.
-There is no fee for parking during the off-season.
-However, paid parking is required from mid-June to Labour Day.
+There’s no fee during the off-season, but paid parking is required from mid-June through Labour Day.

-Toilet: I didn’t see toilets at the trailhead or along the trail.
-Though there are outhouses in other parking lots nearby.
+Toilets: I didn’t see toilets at the trailhead or along the trail, though outhouses are available at some nearby parking lots.

 • Save